lukehsiao/CribSense/docs/setup/troubleshooting.md

 ### No alarm is playing

--   Have you make sure the speakers work?
+-   Are your speakers working?
 -   Can you play other sounds from the Pi outside of the CribSense alarm?
 -   Is your Pi trying to play audio through HDMI rather than the audio port?
-Check the [Raspberry Pi Audio Configuration](https://www.raspberrypi.org/documentation/configuration/audio-config.md) page to make sure you have the right output.
+Check the [Raspberry Pi Audio Configuration](https://www.raspberrypi.org/documentation/configuration/audio-config.md) page to make sure that you have selected the right output.
 -   Is CribSense detecting motion?
-Check with `journalctl -f` if CribSense is running the the background.
+Check with `journalctl -f` to see if CribSense is running in the background.
 If it is, perhaps you need to [calibrate CribSense](./config.md)

 ### CribSense is detecting motion even though there isn't an infant